It’s National Pollinator Week: Thank a Bee, and a Fly, and Even A Beetle

 As pollinators become increasing imperiled by habitat loss, pesticide use, and the lack of continuous forage sources, your own food options will become much more limited, and much more expensive.
 In China and Japan, where bee populations have plunged, farmers are resorting to hand-pollination of certain crops like apples, since there are simply not enough bees to do the job.
 Unless we take actions to support pollinators in the United States, this may become our reality, too.
 The cost of a single hand-pollinated apple could set you back a cool twenty-bucks.

 And how about the “Rodney Dangerfields” of the pollinator world – those creatures which contribute so much, but get far too little respect.
 Without the pollination services of beetles, we would have no Magnolias.
-Beetles were one of earliest insects to visit flowers, and they are essential today, accounting for the pollination of over 85% of flowering plants.
+Beetles were one of earliest insects to visit flowers, and they are essential today, accounting for the pollination of many flowering plants.

 And, how about flies?
 You don’t see a lot of fly enthusiasts encouraging us to create “fly gardens” with a “Fly Habitat” sign posted in the front yard.
 But without flies, some of our great native plants might just vanish.
 Pawpaw, Dutchman’s Pipe, Trillium, Skunk Cabbage are just some of our native plants that have evolved with flies.